 Clinical Relevance: Disorders of the Peritoneal Cavity

 Ascites refers to an accumulation of excess fluid within the peritoneal cavity.
 It can occur in conjunction with infection and peritonitis – however, it is more commonly caused by portal hypertension (secondary to cirrhosis of the liver).

 Peritonitis refers to infection and inflammation of the peritoneum.
 It can occur as a result of bacterial contamination during a laparotomy (open surgical incision of the peritoneum) or it can occur secondary to an infection elsewhere in the GI tract, for example a ruptured appendix, acute pancreatitis or a gastric ulcer eroding through the wall of the stomach.

-The patient experiences pain and tenderness of the overlying skin and the anterolateral abdominal muscles contract to protect the viscera (known as guarding).
+Clinical features include pain and tenderness of the overlying skin and the anterolateral abdominal muscles contract to protect the viscera (known as guarding).
 Other symptoms include; fever, nausea, vomiting, and constipation.
 Patients may lie with their knees flexed in an effort to relax the anterolateral abdominal wall muscles.
-Generalised peritonitis (when peritonitis is widespread in the abdominal cavity) can result in sepsis and thus must be treated as an emergency or it can be fatal.